By David Zardiashvili

-For the 2015 tax year, many individuals will be eligible to take advantage of either the American Opportunity Tax Credit (the former Hope Credit) or the Lifetime Learning credit.
-Due to certain income limitations, these credits are not be available to all individuals and/or may be phased out.
+For the 2014 tax year, many individuals will be eligible to take advantage of either the American Opportunity Tax Credit (the former Hope Credit) or the Lifetime Learning Credit.
+Due to certain income limitations, these credits may not be available to all individuals and/or may be phased out.
 The maximum tax credit available for the American Opportunity Tax Credit is $2,500 per student and may be used for the first four years of post-secondary education.
 This tax credit is based on the amount of qualified educational expenses (tuition and related expenses) incurred during the year.
-Qualified educational expenses do not include room and board, transportation, insurance, medical and other personal expenses.
+Qualified educational expenses do not include room and board, insurance, medical, and other personal expenses.
 If the credit exceeds the computed tax liability, the taxpayer can claim a refund up to 40% of the credit not to exceed $1,000.
-The credit cannot be claimed if the taxpayer’s Adjusted Gross Income (AGI, or essentially all income) is $90,000 ($180,000 for married couples filing jointly) or greater.
+The credit cannot be claimed if the taxpayer’s AGI is $90,000 ($180,000 for married couples filing jointly).

-Unlike the American Opportunity Tax Credit, the Lifetime Learning Credit is a per-taxpayer (per-return) credit, limited to $2,000 per year and is nonrefundable.
+Unlike the American Opportunity Tax Credit, the Lifetime Learning Credit is a per- taxpayer (per return) credit which is limited to $2,000 per year and is nonrefundable.
 This credit has less restrictive eligibility requirements than the American Opportunity Tax Credit.
-If a taxpayer is not eligible for the American Opportunity Tax Credit due to the fact that they have more than four years of post-secondary school, the Lifetime Learning Credit can still be claimed.
-This credit is allowed for undergraduate, graduate and job skills courses.
-Expenses covered include tuition, books and supplies.
-Similar to the American Opportunity Tax Credit, room and board, transportation, insurance, medical and other personal expenses are not eligible expenses.
+If a taxpayer is not eligible for the American Opportunity Tax Credit due to the fact that they have more than four years of post-secondary schooling, the Lifetime Learning Credit can still be claimed.
+This credit is allowed for undergraduate, graduate, and job skills courses.
+Expenses covered include tuition, books, and supplies.
+Similar to the American Opportunity Tax Credit, room and board, insurance, medical, and other personal expenses are not eligible expenses.
 The credit is based on 20% of eligible expenses up to a maximum of $10,000.
-The credit cannot be claimed if the taxpayer’s AGI is $65,000 ($130,000 for married couples filing jointly) or greater.
+The credit cannot be claimed if the taxpayer’s AGI is $64,000 ($128,000 for married couples filing jointly).

-Qualified tuition programs (529 Plans) are another instrument available to taxpayers.
-States are permitted to establish and maintain programs that allow taxpayers to either prepay or contribute to accounts set aside to pay for a student’s qualified education expense at a post-secondary institution.
+Qualified tuition programs (529 Plans) are another instrumentavailable to taxpayers.
+States are permitted to establish and maintain programs that allow the taxpayer to either prepay or contribute to an account that will be set aside to pay for a student’s qualified education expense at a post-secondary institution.
 There are two types of Section 529 plans:

 The major benefit of either plan is that earnings grow tax–free, and there is no income limitation.

-There are various methods to borrow money in order to finance education costs, including borrowing from home equity, pension plans, life insurance policies, related-parties, and federal education loan programs.
-Although all these vehicles can be used to pay for education, some loans are more beneficial due to their tax treatment.
-Generally, the most preferable type of loan is a home equity loan, since up to $100,000 of interest attributable to home equity indebtedness is deductible as an itemized deduction.
-Plus, the qualified borrower can also certify the loan as an education loan, as long as the loan is for the sole purpose of paying higher education costs.
-In so doing, the taxpayer may then be eligible to deduct up to $2,500 (subject to AGI phase-outs) as an interest deduction in order to compute AGI.
+There are various methods of borrowing money in order to finance education costs, including borrowing from home equity, pension plans, life insurance policies, related parties, and federal education loans.
+Although all of these vehicles can be used to pay for education, some loans are more beneficial due to their tax treatment.
+Generally, the most preferable type of loan is a home equity loan.
+This is due to the fact that up to $100,000 of interest attributable to home equity indebtedness is deductible as an itemized deduction.
+Plus, the qualified borrower can also certify the loan as an education loan, as long as the loan was for the sole purpose of paying higher education costs.
+By doing this, the taxpayer may then be eligible to deduct up to $2,500 (subject to AGI phase-outs) as an interest deduction in order to compute AGI.
 (Any excess interest on the home equity loan would then be eligible to be deducted as an itemized deduction).
-Federal education loans and interest paid on personal loans certified as education loans are also eligible as deductions for AGI, up to the $2,500 limit, but any excess will not be deducted as an itemized deduction.
-Any interest paid on loans from a pension plan, life insurance or related-parties loans will not be tax deductible at all.
-In order to claim the deduction, married taxpayers must file joint returns, and no deduction is allowed for individuals who may be claimed as dependents.
+Interest paid on a personal loan certified as an education loan and Federal education loans are also eligible as deductions for AGI, up to the $2,500 limit, but any excess will not be deducted as an itemized deduction.
+Any interest paid on loans from a pension plan, life insurance and related parties loans will not be tax deductible at all.
+In order to claim the deduction, married taxpayers must file joint returns, and no deduction is allowed for individuals who may be claimed as dependent.

 Another option for a taxpayer with a lurking tuition bill is to take a distribution from an IRA before reaching the age of 59 ½.
-The taxpayer can take this distribution from the IRA if it is to pay for qualified education expenses for the taxpayer, spouse, child or grandchild.
-While the distribution is taxable, the taxpayer will not be subject to the 10% additional tax for early withdrawal, as long as the distribution is not more than the adjusted qualified education expenses for the year.
+The taxpayer can take this distribution from the IRA if it is to pay for qualified education expenses for the taxpayer, spouse, or child.
+While the distribution is taxable, the taxpayer will not subject to the 10% additional tax for early withdrawal as long as the distribution is not more than the adjusted qualified education expenses for the year.

-Interest earned on qualified U.S. Savings Bonds (Series EE bonds issued after 1989 or Series I Bonds) might not have to be included in income if the proceeds are used to pay for qualified education expenses for the taxpayer, the taxpayer’s spouse or taxpayer’s dependent.
+Interest earned on qualified U.S. Savings Bonds (Series EE bonds issued after 1989 or Series I Bonds) might not have to be included in income if the proceeds are used to pay for qualified education expenses for the taxpayer, the taxpayer’s spouse, or taxpayer’s dependent.
 The bond must be issued either in the name of the taxpayer or in the name of both the taxpayer and spouse.
-In addition, the owner must be not more than 24 years old before the bond’s issue date.
+In addition, the owner must be at least 24 years old before the bond’s issue date.
 Savings bonds can now easily be automatically purchased using all or part of your tax refund.

-A grandparent or any relative of a student may make a tuition payment directly to the school with no threshold and no exemption.
-This aspect of tuition planning does not just extend to universities or higher education, but also to private elementary or secondary schools.
+A grandparent, or any relative, of a student, may make a tuition payment directly to the school with no threshold and not use any exemption.
+This portion of tuition planning does not just extend to universities or higher education, but also to private elementary or secondary schools.